atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 ## 4. Enable Foundation Team Members Access

-Since Cloud Administrators won't automatically be granted sufficient access to newly created AWS account, you need to enable this access each time you create a new AWS account via AWS Control Tower's Account Factory.
+Since Cloud Administrators won't automatically be granted sufficient access to the newly created AWS account, you need to enable this access each time you create a new AWS account via AWS Control Tower's Account Factory.

 1. As a Cloud Administrator, use your personal user to log into AWS SSO.
 2. Select the AWS **master** account.